microsoft/pxt-common-packages/libs/base/docs/reference/console/log-value.md

 ## Example

-Send _name:value_ pairs for odd and even numbers to the serial port.
+Send _name:value_ pairs for odd and even numbers to the console output.

 ```blocks
 for (let i = 0; i < 10; i++) {